Portable Backup Generator

 Now letís see what happens when you connect a portable generator to your homeís wiring.
 Remember the generatorís neutral is internally connected to the EGC.

 Figure 3 Separately Derived System

 Thanks to Mike Holt for the following pictures.
 Note the neutral and EGC are connected together at the Service Entrance and also within the generator.
-As mentioned there can only be a single connection between neutral and EGC for safety purposes.
+As mentioned there can only be a single connection between neutral and EGC.
 In this case we need to use a transfer switch that also switches neutral.
 That way at any given time there is only a single connection between the EGC and neutral.†

-I wanted the convenience of electric start, didnít want to use the recoil starter in the dark at -10F.
-The generator has a small seal lead acid (SLA) battery for starting.
+I wanted the convenience of electric start, didnít want to have to depend on the recoil starter in the dark at minus 10F.
+The generator uses a small 10 AH sealed lead acid (SLA) battery for starting.
 Lead acid batteries are the Achilles heel of any electrical system.† They have relatively short life expectancy of a few years and for a century old technology have pretty demanding charging requirements.
-For optimum life the battery needs to be kept fully charged to prevent sulfation with resultant loss of capacity but not overcharged resulting in excessive gassing causing loss of electrolyte.
-Over time all batteries self-discharges so for an application like this where the generator is only started every few months we need to use a battery maintainer to keep it fully charged but not over charged.
+For optimum life the battery needs to be kept fully charged to prevent sulfation with resultant loss of capacity but not overcharged resulting in excessive gassing causing electrolyte loss.
+Over time all batteries self-discharge so for an application like this where the generator is only started every few months we need to use a battery maintainer to keep it fully charged but not over charged.
 Power Sonic has a nice SLA tutorial if you are interested in the gory details.†

 I chose the Deltran Battery Tender Junior.
-This is a smart 500 ma charger with a maintainer mode to keep the battery toped up without overcharging it. †
+This is a smart 750 ma charger with a maintainer mode to keep the battery toped up without overcharging. †